 I was able to connect with Swenson, Eckert and Geng when I did the obituary on Guy Hall in the Greenwood Commonwealth, where I worked as a staff writer in 2001.

-Swenson, I believe told me that Moose Johnson, the plane’s one-time bombardier, became a civil engineer after the war.
+Swenson, I believe, told me that Moose Johnson, the plane’s one-time bombardier, became a civil engineer after the war.

-For his service and sacrifice dad was awarded of the Order of the Purple Heart and the Air Medal.
+For his service and sacrifice, Dad was awarded of the Order of the Purple Heart and the Air Medal.